dawson-do/dawson-do.github.io/_posts/2022-09-07-bpuzzled-recap-p2.markdown

 ## Retrospective

 After finishing, we waited for the competition to end.
-Solving the meta locked us out of the puzzle page, so we couldn't see the leaderboard anymore and watch other teams progress.
+Solving the meta locked us out of the puzzle page, so we couldn't see the leaderboard anymore to watch other teams progress.
 A member of the writing team hopped into our breakout room to congratulate us and give us a choice among a selection of prizes (we all took the Nintendo Switches).
 When the competition ended, they had a short ceremony announcing the prize winners, followed by an author Q&A session.

 Similar to the previous year, I thought the puzzles were decent.
 The meta for the finals was clean and there weren't any puzzles I was unhappy about.
 During the finals they started to rely on the answer checker a bit too much to clarify some unclear steps (many weren't your typical sparse "Keep Going!", but more descriptive).
 However, within the context of a hunt aimed at beginners, it worked for Bpuzzled.
+On a separate note, many of these puzzles from both years incorporate significant amounts of art, which I really like because it prevents all the puzzles from looking plain or uniform.

 Recruiting event puzzle hunts are naturally limited in their scope, since their audience is mostly people unfamiliar with puzzle hunts.
 Thus, the puzzles end up pretty tropey at best, relying on codes and ciphers, or unfair and frustrating at worst, if written by an equally inexperienced team.
 However, they do serve as an introduction to puzzle hunts for many students, occupying a specific niche, despite being unavailable to the general public.
 I've been pretty invested in the topic of writing "beginner" puzzles ever since writing for UMD Puzzlehunt, so it's also interesting to study how the runners of these events approach writing a puzzle hunt for beginners, even if they mostly end up using overdone mechanics.
 I hope these events continue to get support from the companies that sponsor them, since they can really benefit the hobby.